The 25 coolest towns in America: 2018

 A few years ago, you’d hardly be able to call Gardiner cool.
 It was little more than a farming town in the Hudson Valley, and its only visitors were families camping at Yogi Bear’s Jellystone Park.
 Thankfully, a man named Ralph Erenzo unwittingly changed all that.
 In the early 2000s, Erenzo had a simple dream to buy land and open up a camping hostel for rock climbers.
 But he was met with protests and insurmountable red tape from people who didn’t want outdoorsy vagabonds in their backyard.
 But they couldn’t stop him from pursuing agriculture — which, technically, includes booze.
 Erenzo went on to fight against New York’s outdated Prohibition laws to create the first distillery in the state since the ‘20s, Tuthilltown Spirits.

 You can visit the Tuthilltown Spirits farm to tour the distillery, barrel barn, bottling facility, and gristmill.
 Sample a flight of its famed whiskey, including the award-winning Hudson Baby Bourbon, or try other spirits that range from vodka distilled from apples to fruity liqueurs made from local produce.
 But Tuthilltown isn’t the only reason worth coming to Gardiner.
 In town, visit Gardiner Liquid Mercantile, which produces its own spirits and whips them into craft cocktails, from a perfectly-made old fashioned to a whimsy s’mores-inspired White Russian.
-If you’re a little more health-minded, Gardiner also has an epic farmer’s market, farm-to-table restaurants, and plenty of hiking and rock climbing opportunities in the Shawangunks.
+If you’re a little more health-minded, Gardiner also has an epic farmer’s market, farm-to-table restaurants, nearby upstate New York Airbnbs, and plenty of hiking and rock climbing opportunities in the Shawangunks.

 If someone dropped you on the sand in this little beach town, you wouldn’t believe you were smack in the middle of one of the biggest metro areas in the country.
 But by bucking the Florida trend and banning high-rise condos, this village between Ft.
 Lauderdale and Pompano Beach has created an identity of its own.
 Stroll on the sand in front of Aruba, the landmark beach cafe with destination-worthy Bimini bread, and you’ll feel almost like you’re on a remote Caribbean island with nothing but a concert bandshell and beach bar behind you.
 The hotels are the charming, beachfront two-story spots of family vacation nostalgia, and remind us that while Florida has grown, it still knows its funky coastal roots.